Montenegro

 Interest expenses

 Interest expenses are generally deductible if they are business related and properly documented.
-Also, interest and related cost of loans paid out to a creditor with the status of a related party are recognised as expenses only in the amount that does not exceed market interest rates between unrelated parties.
+Interest and related costs arising from the loans paid out to creditors with the status of a related party are recognised as expenses only in the amount that does not exceed market interest rates between unrelated parties.
 The exceeding amount is not recognised as an expense, but it is included in the taxable profit and subject to the normal CIT rate.

 Interest paid out to non-resident legal entities (unless it is revenue of a PE of a non-resident legal entity) is subject to WHT levied at 15%.